Archive for Caribbean Shells

 The hotel concierge gave me the car rental info Island Jeep and Car Rental- I thought it was reasonable and the car was great.
 Oh and by the way, the roads are in fantastic shape compared to some of the other islands (like Cat Island and TCI) but you still have to drive on the left side.
 (I drove the car the whole time- its easy)

 The Grand Lucayan was very nice, reasonably priced, had lots of options for restaurants, shopping, etc and only a little over an hour’s drive to McLean’s Town and even less to the west end.
-The main reason we stayed there is because the conference was held there.

 And before you ask about transportation… we didn’t fly over to the island.
 Part of the Rotary Convention was held on a cruise boat… the Bahamas Celebration.
 It was pretty cheap for transportation to the island from the Port of Palm Beach but Clark and I aren’t really overnight cruise boat kind of travelers.
 We want to get where we are going … so we could have skipped the cruise boat if it wasn’t part of the organized group.
 Next time, we will find a fight or maybe even check into the Fast Cat which isn’t an overnight cruise.